cmss13-devs/web/rules.md

 # Rule 11: Marine Law, Mutinies

 ### Malicious Compliance
-- Malicious Compliance with IC Military Law to impose excessive punishments, make an arrest on a technicality of someone non-disruptive and acting in good faith, or causing intentional delays in processing, release or appeals will fall under rule 3, Community Expectations and are actionable.
+- Malicious Compliance is using IC Military Law to impose excessive punishments, make an arrest on a technicality of someone non-disruptive who is acting in good faith, or causing intentional delays in the jailing and appealing process.
-- Malicious Compliance does not apply in any case where IC or OOC provocation is present.
-(For example, following and taunting/threatening a player, engaging in mundane, but disruptive actions and continuing when asked or told to stop, etc)
+- Malicious Compliance does not apply where IC provocation is present.
+(For example: following and taunting/threatening a player, engaging in mundane but disruptive actions and continuing when asked or told to stop, etc)
-- Malicious Compliance is determined by Staff and reviewed by Management/Head Staff where necessary.

 ### Mandatory Obedience
 The following roles are required to follow Marine Law by the server rules.
 Breaking Marine Law may result in jobbans or further consequences.